 A new bit can be defined in RSNXE to disallow the exemption, for completeness and other environments that need to be more secure.

 The corresponding RSNXE capability bit and MIB variables should be renamed or extended – as one might need another policy bit to disallow the exemption in the future for certain other deployments.

+Ali: Changes to ISTA behavior with the new definitions need to be specified.

+Some current text seems to indicate ISTA sends FTM

 Proposed Changes